Desra/gettingandcleaningdata/README.md

 # Getting and Cleaning Data Readme File - Course Project
 This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, run_analysis.R, does the following:

 The run_analysis.R script prepared for this project will do the following: